anshulk/anshulk.github.com/_posts/2014-04-11-reinventing-wheels.md

 >I wonder where you draw the line.

-I'm glad there are libraries like GLib and at the same miss having to fight (think) my way out of a problem.
+I'm glad there are libraries like GLib and at the same time miss having to fight (think) my way out of a problem.

 Do you love using wheels ?